yohman/up206a/Git related/03 - Uploading your repo.md

 ## Method 2: Use the command line

-The following steps outlines the commands you need to go through in order to update your repo.
+For advanced users, the following steps outlines the commands you need to go through in order to update your repo.

-1. Launch a terminal window and navigate to your repo directory and use a combination of the following commmands:\
+1. Launch a terminal window/command prompt and navigate to your repo directory by using a combination of the following commmands:\
 `pwd` find what your current directory is\
 `ls` output the contents of your current directory\
 `cd` change directory